 Where to stay in Rome

 As any proper tourist destination, Rome has a wealth of accommodation options that range from budget backpacker hostels, to holiday rentals, guest houses and bed and breakfasts, hotels and luxury hotels.
-Choosing where to stay in Rome is more a matter of location than anything else – checking what unmissable tourist attractions in Rome are nearby may be a good way to select a hotel.
+Choosing where to stay in Rome is more a matter of location than anything else – checking sites are nearby may be a good way to select a hotel.

-If visiting the Vatican is one of the top things to do in Rome, the Orange Garden B&B may literally be the top choice.
-I stayed there during one of my last visits in Rome and the view of the Dome of the Vatican from the dining room is simply stunning.
+If visiting the Vatican is one of the top things to do in Rome, the Orange Garden B&B may be one of the top choices.
+Tthe view of the Dome of the Vatican from the dining room is simply stunning.